eyedeekay/sam-forwarder/README.md

 interesting arrangements, but also makes colluding\_sites\_attack useless in it's present state.
 I mean I know what I did with si-i2p-plugin works, so it's not that important.
 I'll have to look for a way to make this behavior configurable though.
+On a related note, I finally know the difference between http tunnels and server tunnels.

 It would be really awesome if I could make this run on Android.
 So I'll make that happen eventually.

 TLS configuration is experimental.
-It might not be possible.
-But maybe.
+It might not be possible(To multiplex http and https on the same SAM tunnel).